MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 -------------------------

 The following code loads the Vector Drawable ``myImage.xml`` with the ``AvdImageLoader.loadImage()`` method.
-This method has one parameter which is the path to the Vector Drawable file, provided as a resource of the application.
+This method has one parameter which is the path to the Vector Drawable file, provided as :ref:`a raw resource of the application <section.classpath.elements.raw_resources>`.
 The resulting vector image can then be drawn on the display: